mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/README.md

 ## Extension to other setups
 We ran our experiments using the resources available at the [Minotauro](https://bsc.es/supportkc/docs/Minotauro/overview/) cluster.
 To extend our methodology to other setups, follow the steps below:

 1. Make sure that the execution environment has the required dependencies.
-In our case, the distributed system COMPSs and additional libraries (dislib, Python, NumPy and CuPy) were needed to run the sample algorithms, but adapt this step according to the distributed system and libraries used.
+In our case, the distributed system COMPSs and additional libraries (dislib, Python, NumPy, and CuPy) were needed to run the sample algorithms, but adapt this step according to the distributed system and libraries used.

 2. Select an algorithm to study and identify the GPU-accelerated task(s) available on it.
-Make sure that the algorithm has two versions of the same task(s) (i.e. a version for CPUs and another for GPUs) to perform comparisons between CPUs and GPU.
+Make sure that the algorithm has two versions of the same task(s) (i.e. a version for CPUs and another for GPUs) to perform comparisons between CPUs and GPUs.

-3. Adapt the algorithm source code to extract the evaluated metrics presented (see Section 4.2 in the paper)*.
-Because parallel applications run asynchronously compared to sequential applications**, measuring the execution times in such applications requires synchronization barriers to ensure that all operations in a task are finished.
-For this reason, we prepared three execution modes for each processor type (CPU or GPU) controlled by the flag ```id_device``` as follows***:
+3. Adapt the algorithm source code to extract the evaluated metrics presented (see Section 4.2 in the paper)<sup>†</sup>.
+Because parallel applications run asynchronously compared to sequential applications<sup>††</sup>, measuring the execution times in such applications requires synchronization barriers to ensure that all operations in a task are finished.
+For this reason, we prepared three execution modes for each processor type (CPU or GPU) controlled by the flag ```id_device``` as follows<sup>†††</sup>:

 - ```id_device = 1``` or ```id_device = 2```: execution with COMPSs synchronizations to extract total execution times (end-to-end execution) for CPUs and GPUs, respectively.